okta/samples-js-angular/README.md

 ## Running the tests

 In addition to the other environment vars, you will need credentials for a test user.
-Set the values for `USERNAME` and `PASSWORD` and export as shell variables.
+Add the values for your Okta org and user in a `testenv` file.
-(At this time, the `testenv` file is not supported)

 ```ini
 ISSUER=https://yourOktaDomain.com/oauth2/default